crossplane/docs/content/master/concepts/managed-resources.md

 Remove the `crossplane.io/external-create-pending` annotation from the managed resource after you're sure no leaked resource exists.
-This tells the provider to resume reconciliation of the managed resource.
+This tells the provider to resume reconciliation of and recreate the managed resource.
 {{</hint>}}

 Providers also use the creation annotations to avoid leaking resources.